Victorian Alps: Introduced species

 Introduced species are considerably dangerous to the delicate ecosystem that is the Victorian Alps.
 Red foxes are the fourth most common species found in the area due to the abundance of other introduced species such as rabbit and hare.
 Brumbies/wild Australian horses are also a major pest in the Victorian High Plains.
 The horse's hard hooves trample the local flora, because of this the Victorian Government has extended efforts to cull the wild horses from the national park.
-However, Initiatives to block the culling of Brumbies claiming they are “national icons” gained traction in May 2020, seeing the 2020 seasonal cull being put on hold.
-A supreme court injunction led by Phillip Maguire has caused this halting of the cull, as petitions on "Change.org", led by OCEAN LEGAL have gathered over 100,000 signatures in support of preventing the cull.
+However initiatives to block the culling of Brumbies, claiming they are “national icon”, gained traction in May 2020, leading to the 2020 seasonal cull being put on hold.
+A supreme-court injunction led by Phillip Maguire has caused this halting of the cull, since petitions on Change.org, led by OCEAN LEGAL, have gathered more than 100,000 signatures in support of preventing the cull.

-Other introduced species within the region include Deer, pigs, goats, cats, trout and dogs.
-The Victorian Government's response to these pests in the national park involves extensive trapping and baiting programs ran by the Parks managers.
+Other introduced species within the region include deer, pigs, goats, cats, trout and dogs.
+The Victorian Government's response to these “pests” in the national park involves extensive trapping and baiting schemes run by the Parks managers.